RMD Strategies to Help Ease Your Tax Burden

 - Find the distribution period that corresponds to the age you'll turn this year.

-- Divided the account balance for each account by the distribution period to get determine your RMD for each account.
-(The IRS permits you to aggregate your RMD amounts for all your IRAs and withdraw the total from a single IRA.
-However, for most defined contribution plans, such as 401(k)s, you cannot aggregate the RMD (this rule does not apply to 403(b)s).)
+- Divide the account balance for each account by the distribution period to determine your RMD for each account.
+(The IRS permits you to aggregate your RMD amounts for all your IRAs—including SIMPLE IRAs and SEP IRAs—and withdraw the total from a single IRA account.
+You may also aggregate RMDs for 403(b) accounts, but this rule doesn't apply for most defined contribution plans, such as 401(k)s.)

 Age | Distribution period (DP) |